-Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •

 Structural movement

 Repair category 1

-Notes Evidence of settlement/movement has affected the building reflected by cracking to external walls and the rear stairs.
+Notes Evidence of settlement/movement has affected the building reflected by distortion to the main walls.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.